 As a Pinterest virtual assistant, you can help clients with things like:

-- Setting up a Pinterest business account
+- Setting up a Pinterest business account and Tailwind account

 - Optimizing your client’s Pinterest account